All over New Zealand communities are taking ownership of reducing and preventing family violence.

 Here's what the people of Paeroa are doing, using local champions to spread a message of non-violence and offer help to those in need:

-If you want to discuss your ideas for a local project contact the team initially by email: email@example.com or phone: 04 916 3300 and ask for the It's not OK Campaign team.
+If you want to discuss your ideas for a local project contact the team by email firstname.lastname@example.org or phone 04 916 3300 and ask for the It's not OK Campaign team.

 Download the Partnership Application form here INOK Partner Application Form [DOCX 56 KB].
 Approved partnerships may be able to apply for funding.